channgo2203/channgo2203.github.io/_posts/2016-11-27-dynamicpermutation.md

 Permutation module given a user-provided comparable type.
 For example, lets say I want to generate permutations over a list of pairs of integer values.
 I could with the functor to create a Permutation module over integer pairs.
-However it is possible to do permutation over any other value types as long as you provide an impplementation of that type.
+However it is possible to do permutation over any other value types as long as you provide an implementation of that type.

 ```ocaml